wilsonmar/wilsonmar.github.io/_posts/2022-06-03-production.md

 {% include l18n.html %}
 {% include _toc.html %}

-We often see "this is for learning and not recommended for use in production".
+This article presents the opposite of warnings such as "this is for learning and not recommended for use in production".

-So what is the recommendation for use in production?

-Here are my notes on the pattern I've seen in production vs. regular test.
+Here are my notes on the question of "how to get into production?".

 {% include whatever.html %}

 <hr />

-## Get to Production while in Test
+## Get to Production while Testing

 If there is one piece of advice that DevOps practioners have it's this:

 > PROTIP: While your team matures the application code, use that <strong>same timeframe</strong> to mature the operational procedures as well so you're not struggling at the end.

+<a href="#[5]" title="24:07 into">This podcast</a> asked "what's one thing you wish you would have known sooner when it comes to running software in production?"

+> "Pivoting your understanding of failure in terms of bugs, unforseen events failure in a system. ...
+Being less freaked out when it happens.
+Failure is the system giving you new information.
+There is an opportunity to improve.
+It is natural. ...
+It would have saved a lot of stress, to say 'failure is OK'."

 ## Corporate policies and procedures